torrix-sys/torrix-sys/README.md

 Then it will try 'maximum seeding' for whitelisted authors.

-With this distribution architecture, you will be able to have a completely decentralized software development model.
+With this Torrix distribution architecture, you will be able to have a completely decentralized software development model.